obsidiansystems/ledger-app-tezos/README.md

 The sign command for the general app prompts every time for transactions and other "unsafe" operations, with the generic prompt saying "Sign?"
 We hope to eventually display more transaction details along with this.
-When block headers and endorsements are sent to the ledger, they are signed if the key is authorized as long as there isn't a high water mark violation.
-If the key is not authorized, it will prompt the user to change authorized keys.
+When block headers and endorsements are sent to the ledger, they are rejected as if the user rejected them.